lbjennings/Springboard/Springboard/capstone_project_2/readme.md

 This project explores Donald Trump Tweets with NLTK sentiment analysis and Gensim topic extraction.

+We look at how a company can use Natural Language Processing (NLP) to understand an influencer.
+The president, Doland Trump, is such an influencer.
+We look at Donald Trump’s tweets to see if we can gain insight into his influence.
+We look to provide some tools using NLP to assist in making these influencer based decisions.
+We start with looking at the sentiment of his tweets then pull topics from his tweets.

+File descriptions below:

 For replication, start with “data_wrangling.pdf," then "sentiment.ipynb", and "finally topic_extraction.ipynb".
 A presentation for general audiences is provided under "Final_Presentation.pptx".
 A more technical discussion is available in the paper "capstone_2_final_paper".

 "Final_Presentation.pptx" : Powerpoint for general audiences discussing the project process and results.